Top 6 Travel Shoe Recommendations

-- Well supported tennis shoes for walking around throughout your day.
+- Well-supported tennis shoes for walking around throughout your day.
 Make sure you’ve worn them before your trip to avoid potential blistering and pain.

-- If planning on going overseas, expect possibilities of cobblestone street or uneven terrain.
+- If planning on going overseas, expect possibilities of cobblestone streets or uneven terrain.
 Make sure your shoe has plenty of stability for your ankle.
 If hiking, choose a high top or boot for added support.

 - If planning on a walking/hiking trip, look for shoes or boots with a Gortex material to avoid your feet getting and staying wet.
-Athlete’s foot and blisters are NOT the souvenirs you want.
+Athlete’s feet and blisters are NOT the souvenirs you want.

 - If you have a high or low arch, plan on a good insert to provide added support where you need it.
 Based on your foot type, we have a semi-custom line in our office and that can be dispensed same day.
 We also offer a new custom orthotic option if you’re in a hurry where you can receive them same day!

 - Buy your socks for the shoes you are wearing and the activity you are planning.
 If your feet tend to sweat, make sure you wear moisture-wicking socks (look for bamboo or copper fibers) to encourage moisture to be removed from your skin.